Posts Tagged holistic counseling

 1. Realizing your dreams (No kidding.)

-Posted February 7th, 2012 by & filed under New Thoughts from President Nolan, Practical Questions & Answers About SWC, Counseling & Art Therapy, Top News.
+Posted February 7th, 2012 by & filed under Reflections from President Nolan, Top News.

 Integrative Mental Health: The Road to the Cutting Edge The recent history of Psychology, while interesting in so many respects, is also marred by the fragmentation that is so ubiquitous and endemic in the American university system.
 What do I mean by “fragmentation?”
 Well, consider that in some universities, the field of Psychology alone…

-Posted January 23rd, 2012 by & filed under New Thoughts from President Nolan, Top News.
+Posted January 23rd, 2012 by & filed under Reflections from President Nolan, Top News.

 My Dog, Teresa de Avila, and Jesus Have a Lot in Common: Lessons for Graduate Students in Counseling & Art Therapy in Nine Chapters.
 Chapter One.
 I have a wall full of degrees, certificates and honors, a collection that outstrips by a mile anything Barney has to show for what would be the equivalent…

-Posted December 13th, 2011 by & filed under Stories From The Edge Of The Desert, Top News.
+Posted December 13th, 2011 by & filed under Top News, Vision Quests & Earth Based Healing.

 Maras is an amazing place as it is starting to rain frequently elsewhere in the valley, yet it remains sunny here on most afternoons.
 The cloud views from our residence at ARI can only be described as stunning.
 Our work with the children continues, and even when it does become wet and chilly, we are…